 For a decaying coupling in time like $g(t)=g_0 e^{-t/\tau}$, we have \beq G(t)=\int_0^t dt'\,g(t')=g_0 \tau (1-e^{-t/\tau}), \eeq and both Eqs. (\ref{ener},\ref{avee}) behave like $\cos^2 (G(t))$.
 In Eqs. (\ref{ener},\ref{avee}) the scaled energies $\ave{\hatH_a}/n\hbar\omega_0$ and $\ave{\hatH_a}/\hbar\omega_0 |\alpha|^2$ are the same and behave as $E(t)=\cos^2 (G(t))$.
 The scaled energy is depicted in Fig.1 in terms of the dimensionless variable $x=g_0 t$ for $g_0 \tau=\pi/2$.

-From Fig.1, one can easily deduce that the flow of energy from the $a$-type oscillator to the $b$-type one is rectified and the energy can not return back to the $a$-type oscillator due to the vanishing behaviour of the coupling function $g(t)$ in time.
+From Fig.2, one can easily deduce that the flow of energy from the $a$-oscillator to the $b$-oscillator is rectified, and the energy can not return to the $a$-oscillator due to the vanishing behavior of the coupling function $g(t)$ in time.